 McDonald’s enhanced their experience, by adopting digital innovations resulting in 4.2% growth in sales.
 Tesla invested in showrooms where customers can test drive the product and make purchases through a custom-built order from the Tesla factory, with a customizer on site.
 B Bank, a smart digital banking service powered by Clydesdale and Yorkshire bank, have a physical space that resembles an app store.
 All consumer needs are managed through the app, but large sums of money or more complex, emotionally charged requests are handled in a branch, by a real human being.

 In this context, understanding the gap between the promise your bank makes in its communications and the reality of the experience becomes ever more valuable to marketers.
 Understanding this gap, the elements that contribute to how much it grows or shrinks, the investment required to close it and the value of closing it in terms of customers retained or gained could be priceless.
 It’s an area that we think could benefit from some clarity.

-In September this year, CLEAR will publish its inaugural Experience Gap study – designed to answer the questions marketers have struggled to answer about the brand experience – and help them spend budgets in a way that bridges the gap, establishes and reinforces trust, and delivers on the promise across every part of the brand experience – whether transactional or highly emotional.
+CLEAR published its inaugural Experience Gap study in late 2018 – designed to answer the questions marketers have struggled to answer about brand experience – and help them spend budgets in a way that bridges the gap, establishes and reinforces trust, and delivers on the promise across every part of the brand experience – whether transactional or highly emotional.

-To find out more about CLEAR's forthcoming Experience Gap study and to register your interest, go here.
+To find out more about CLEAR's Experience Gap study and download your copy, go here.